Cranberry Orange Pecan Bread

 - Using the dough hook attachment, turn the mixer to low speed and gradually add the remaining flour.

 - Once the mixture forms a shaggy dough, let it keep kneading for 3-5 minutes until smooth.
-If not all the flour is able to work in, gradually add more water until it comes together.
-On the other hand, if it is too sticky, add a bit more flour.
+If not all the flour is able to be worked in, gradually add more water until it comes together.
+If the dough is too sticky, add a bit more flour.

 - When the dough has doubled in size, transfer it to a lightly floured work surface or pastry cloth.
 Knead in the cranberries and pecans.

-- Form the dough into a ball and place it on a baking sheet lined with parchment paper and cornmeal.
+- Form the dough into a ball and place it on a baking sheet lined with parchment paper and/or cornmeal.

-- Dampen the dish towel and place it over the loaf for another 30-45 minutes.
+- Dampen the tea towel and place it over the loaf for another 30-45 minutes.
 Preheat oven to 350°F.

-- Use a bread lame or sharp knife to score the bread.
-Either cut an "X" across the top, one inch deep, or get creative with another pattern.
-This will allow room for the bread to expand without cracking.
+- Use a bread lame or a sharp knife to score the bread.
+Either cut an "X" across the top, about an inch deep.
+This allows the bread to expand without cracking.

 - Bake in the preheated oven for 35-45 minutes or until the top is golden brown and the loaf sounds hollow when tapped.
 Let cool before slicing to prevent it from drying out.